WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 ### How can I report a bug?

-Code is speech, and can never be perfect.
-Thus it is expected that there are many known and unknown bugs, quirks and issues in Wasabi.
-Such a complex software requires constant and rigorous review by the developers and the users, this is everyone's responsibility working with Wasabi.

 When you stumble upon an issue that needs fixing, please first check the open [issues](https://github.com/WalletWasabi/WalletWasabi/issues/) and [pull requests](https://github.com/WalletWasabi/WalletWasabi/pulls) if there is already someone working on it.
 If yes, then you can comment your situation and bug report under the open issue.
 If no, then please consider to [open a new issue](https://github.com/WalletWasabi/WalletWasabi/issues/new?template=bug-report.md) and give a detailed report on the problem.